isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 are with.
-Take the biobanks and population-based cohort studies for example—while some may be more established or larger, they can certainly benefit from learning experiences of the smaller ones who offer more depth or are more focused.”
+Take the biobanks and population-based cohort studies for example—while some may be more established or larger, they can certainly benefit from learning experiences of the smaller ones who offer more depth or are more focused.”</p>
-<br>Prof Afifi, who is also a Senior Director at Qatar Biobank, elaborated,
+<p>Prof Afifi, who is also a Senior Director at Qatar Biobank, elaborated,
 “Personally, I am looking forward to learning from PRECISE, particularly their experience in managing and fostering strong collaborative ties with their academic and industry partners.
 Hopefully, we can bring back that